KameronJonasson1/verilog-traffic-controller/README.md

 ## Inputs
 ### Left Turn Input
-The traffic controller enters the left trun state if the one bit leftturn_request signal is active when leaving state 3.
+The traffic controller enters the left turn state if the one bit leftturn_request signal is active when leaving state 3.
-In a real-world implementaion, I would use an inductive sensor to control the leftturn_request signal.
+In a real-world implementation, I would use an inductive sensor to control the leftturn_request signal.
 In this implementation, I connected the leftturn_request signal to a key on the Cyclone IV E FPGA development board.

 ### Walk Request Input
 Unlike the left turn input, a human request for a walk light comes from a single button press instead of a continuously held sensor value.
-To implement this functionality, I used a flip-flop to translate the single button press to a continuos signal that will trigger a walk light if active at the end of state 6, or state 3.
-In a real-world implementation, I would use a mechanical button in a hardended aluminum casing to allow humans to send input to the controller.
+To implement this functionality, I used a flip-flop to translate the single button press to a continuous signal that will trigger a walk light if active at the end of state 6, or state 3.
+In a real-world implementation, I would use a mechanical button in a hardened aluminum casing to allow humans to send input to the controller.
 In this implementation, I used a key on the Cyclone IV E FPGA development board.

 ## Outputs
-All the meaningful outputs of the traffic light controller are sent to the 7-segment hexidecimal displays on the Cyclone IV E FPGA development board.
+All the meaningful outputs of the traffic light controller are sent to the 7-segment hexadecimal displays on the Cyclone IV E FPGA development board.
 The description of these outputs are placed below.
 ![IMG_0010 2](https://user-images.githubusercontent.com/93303200/147776932-29d03b25-7fa7-467c-9dff-d21ff3d15d3d.jpg)